 Deep links refer to links on your website or third party sites that point to pages other than the homepage.

-Deindexed is a term referring to a site being removed from the search engine index, usually because it has violated the official guidelines.
+Deindexed is a term referring to a site being removed from the search engine index.

 Digital PR is all about utilising PR strategies to gain quality backlinks to your website.
 It involves creating linkable assets, such as reports, articles, infographics, and videos, and promoting these to journalists and industry publications.

 Directories are websites that list companies by industry or location.
 These are useful for users who might be trying to find ‘Plumbers in Brighton’, but as they often provide a link to the website listed – they are also used as a link building tactic.
 It is important therefore to understand the trustworthiness of these sites, as some lists are spammy and provide no real value.

 It is important to check the trustworthiness of these sites and some lists are spammy and provide no real value.

 Disavow is a term that involves telling Google that you don’t want link(s) associated to your site.
 Very often this is a result of spam that has no relevance or reason to link to your website.
 These low-quality links have the potential to result in a manual action for your domain.
 You can create a list of links to disavow and upload them through Google Search Console.